 Escape the hustle and bustle of city life and enjoy the natural beauty of the Kitsap Peninsula!
-You can find trails that will provide serenity to help re-energize your body and mind.
+You can find trails and beaches that will provide serenity to help re-energize your body and mind.
 From October through November, take guided or self-guided tours of the Annual Salmon Migration at locations around the Kitsap Peninsula.
-Click for details and read our blog for more information.

 The Kitsap Peninsula is home to dozens of environmental and stewardship groups that provide hands-on education about the importance of protecting and restoring our shorelines and waterways.
 Stillwater Environmental Center and WSU Beach Watchers offer educational classes.
 The Clear Creek Trail Task Force conducts beach explorations (shown above) on the shore between the Oxford Suites and Silverdale Beach hotels.
 A great activity if you are visiting the area with children.
 Check its website for a schedule.